William-McClellan/Next-Project/README.md

-# Next Project: A GTD-based Project Management Tool
+# NuList: A GTD-based Project Management Tool

-Next Project is an intuitive, lightweight project management tool designed to streamline task tracking and project planning.
+NuList is an intuitive, lightweight project management tool designed to streamline task tracking and project planning.
 With its dynamic, editable features, it provides an interactive user experience.

 ## Features